ivannissimrch/ivannissimrch/README.md

 # Hi, I'm Ivan Rebolledo. 👋

 Welcome to my GitHub profile!
-I'm passionate about enhancing my coding skills and building exciting projects.
+I'm passionate about enhancing my front-end developer coding skills and collaborating to build exciting projects.

 ## About Me

-I'm a self-taught front-end developer with an interest in learning coding to create web applications.
-I constantly try to improve my coding abilities, and I've been working with a code mentor who has been guiding me in my learning journey.
+I'm a self-taught front-end developer interested in learning to code to create web applications.
+I constantly try to improve my coding abilities, and I've been working with a code mentor who has guided me in my learning journey.

 ## Tech Stack